 .45-70 Government Henry

-We could not make a list about .45-70 Govt without also including a rifle from Henry on the list.
+We could not make a list about .45-70 Govt without also including a lever action rifle from Henry Repeating Arms on the list.
 They are one of the companies that helped popularize this round in lever action guns.
 Henry offers several different rifles in this caliber but the two most popular are either a blued steel or brass finish for roughly $70 more.
 Both guns offer a capacity of 4+1 rounds that will cycle effortlessly through the buttery-smooth action.
 The blued version has a slightly shorter 18.43-inch barrel compared to the brass version's 22-inch barrel.
-These rifles are drilled and tapped for a scope straight out of the box, but you can use the buckhorn rear and bead front sight if you are looking for a real challenge on your next big game hunt.
+These rifles are drilled and tapped for a scope straight out of the box, but you can use the buckhorn rear and bead front sight if you are looking for a real challenge on your next big game hunt, even if it is almost too pretty to take into the field.
 Most users report this rifle does a real number on everything from deer to moose.
-Plus, it is just a beautiful firearm.
-How can you go wrong?
+Expect to pay around $1,000 for one of these brand-new.

 CVA Scout V2 Takedown

-If you spend a ton of time in the backcountry as a bush pilot or remote pipeline worker, maybe you are looking for an extra takedown firearm to stash in the plane or pickup without taking up a ton of precious cargo space.
+If you spend a ton of time in the backcountry as a bush pilot or remote pipeline worker, maybe you are looking for an extra takedown firearm to stash in the plane or pickup.
+This is also for anyone wants a rifle that's not going to take up a ton of precious cargo space.
 The CVA name may be better known for muzzleloaders, but this single shot rifle is a solid deal at $500.
 Fitted with a black synthetic stock and forend, the whole package weighs just eight pounds.
-The stainless steel finish will help this gun stand up to the cold, rain and snows that are common with a backountry hunt.
-The 25-inch barrel has a 1:20 rate of twist and it comes fitted with a KonusPro 3-9x40 scope.
+The stainless steel finish will help this gun stand up to the cold, rain and snows that are common with a backcountry hunt.
+The 25-inch barrel has a 1:20 rate of twist.
+Some stores sell an option already fitted with a KonusPro 3-9x40 scope.
 Just take the range and sight in and you will be ready for that next hunt.